myers/cdp-cli/README.md

 # or
 cdp-cli console "example" --tail -1

+# Note: When truncated, stderr shows: "(N messages skipped.
+Use --tail M or --all to see more)"
+# This warning is visible to both humans and LLM agents

 # Include message type (switches to object format)
 cdp-cli console "example" --with-type
 {"text":"Page loaded","type":"log","source":"console-api"}